wattenberg/data/names_by_decade_doc.md

 Aabha,Female,Aabha-F,2010,6.83,3.5474218280428824e-06
 Aabha,Female,Aabha-F,2020,5.0,2.823499969428362e-06
 [etc.]
-The format is: name, gender, a unique identified made of the name and gender, decade, and proportion of babies with that name born that decade.
+The format is: name, gender, a unique identifier made of the name and gender, decade, and proportion of babies with that name born that decade.

 I'd like the visualization tool to have a text entry box for a name,